Blog - 02/01/2026

 Yes, there may be some disruption, but only briefly.
 Each project follows a defined timeline, and most homeowners are surprised by how quickly everything wraps up.

-Cibes installations in Philippine homes typically complete the main work within one to three weeks, with minimal structural changes and careful protection of floors and furnishings throughout the process.
+Cibes installations in Philippines homes typically complete the main work within one to three weeks, with minimal structural changes and careful protection of floors and furnishings throughout the process.

 Will It Look Way Too “Industrial”?